Hi there!

 – The Management

 The Internet Has Gone Foul.
-[Part I]
+[Part I of IV]

 “Let me tell you some things I find productive.
 Positive reinforcement.
 Negative reinforcement.
 Honesty.
 I’ll tell you some things I find unproductive: constantly worrying about where you stand based on inscrutable social clues, and then inevitably re-framing it all in a reassuring way so that you can get to sleep at night.
 No, I do not believe in that, at all.
 If I invited you to lunch, I think you’re a winner; if I didn’t, I don’t.
 But I just met you all.
 Life is long, opinions change.
 Winners, prove me right.
 Losers, prove me wrong.”